-At this time, Apple Pay can be used on iPhone® 6 and 6 Plus with the installation of the iOS 8.1 or higher update.
-The newest models of the iPad Air® (iPad Air®2) and the iPad mini 3™, and Apple Watch that is paired either with their iPhone 5, 5c, 5s, 6 or 6 Plus are also able to use Apple Pay.
+At this time, Apple Pay can be used on iPhone® 6 and 6 Plus or higher with the installation of the iOS 8.1 or higher update.
+The newest models of the iPad Pro, iPad Air, iPad, and iPad mini models with Touch ID or Face ID, and Apple Watch that is paired either with their iPhone® 6 or higher are also able to use Apple Pay.

 What does the setup process involve for Apple Pay?

 The cardholder can add their card in a few easy steps.
 The process for adding a card will be different between the iPhone, iPad, and Apple Watch.
 For the iPhone 6 or iPhone 6 Plus:

 - Open Wallet and tap the plus sign.

 - Position your card in the camera frame to automatically enter your card information.

 - Enter the security code found on the back of your card, and fill in any remaining fields.

 - Open the Apple Watch app on your iPhone (must be running iOS 8.2 or higher) and tap select Wallet & Apple Pay.

 - Position your card in the camera on your iPhone to automatically enter its information.